Dmitry-Fofanov/title_kitten/README.md

 3. Enter the search string you want to find in the subtitle files.

-4. Optionally check the "Ignore Case".
+4. Optionally check the "Ignore Case."

 5. Click on the "RUN!" button.